Old-Growth Hikes in the Oregon Cascades

 These explorations have been intellectually supported and sustained through 25 years working in forest and fire ecology research at local, regional, and national levels.
 I have been fortunate to work and collaborate with leading ecologists and scientists, many of whom have helped shape my understanding and appreciation of old forests.
 Thank you.

-I have also been most fortunate to share my love of old forests with Diane and our children, Richard and Katie, who have helped and supported me in innumerable ways.
-Diane has contributed directly to this website and has accompanied me on most of my old-forest hikes over the last 40 years.
+I have also been most fortunate to share my love of old forests with Diane and our children, Morgan and Katie, who have helped and supported me in innumerable ways.
+Diane has contributed directly to this website and has accompanied me on most of my old-forest ventures over the last 40 years.

 I can be reached at pnwoldgrowthhikes@gmail.com.